 return SCHEMA

-Generates a SELECT query from a natural language question using the database schema as context:
+Generates a SELECT query from a plain-English question, using the schema as context:

 @tool